roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

     - python
 ---

 When you have a sequence of candidates to process, then you build a queue to organize them.
-In the classical queue, time of adding an item to the queue defines when it's going to be processed.
+In the classical queue, the time of adding an item to the queue defines when it's going to be processed.

 What if we need to change this principle and use some **relative importance score** to determine the item processing sequence?